Plattar/gltf-exporter/README.md

 ***

+### Before usage

+Ensure to remove all converters that depend on the [UnityGLTF](https://github.com/KhronosGroup/UnityGLTF).
+This is to ensure there are no script clashes or compatibility issues.

 ### How to use it

 Grab the latest Unity3D Package release from the [releases](https://github.com/Plattar/gltf-exporter/releases) section and import it into a new or current project.